2021 Yearlong Buddhist Studies with Ethan Nichtern, faculty, and guest teachers

 Ethan’s highly acclaimed buddhist studies course is back by popular demand for another full-year term in 2021.

-This 40-week program will be broken down into five 8-week courses that can either be taken online in live Zoom sessions for certification (includes participation in study groups)* or audited independently.
-Enroll for the entire year for the comprehensive exprience or choose to participate course by course.
-Drop-in students are welcome to join for any of our evening sessions.
+This 40-week program will be broken down into five 8-week courses that can either be taken online in live Zoom sessions for certification (includes participation in study groups)* or audited independently (with class recordings only; no live attendance).
+Enroll for the entire year for the comprehensive experience or choose to participate course by course.

 Classes will occur Tuesdays 7–9pm ET online starting January 26th.